Dear Members,

 hold office up to the conclusion of 24th Annual General Meeting of the Company to be held

-in the year 2023-2024.
+for the year 2023-2024.

 The notes on accounts referred to in the auditors' report are

-selfexplanatory and therefore don't call for any further comments by the Board of
+self-explanatory and therefore don't call for any further comments by the Board of

 directors.